 A scoliometer is a device that measures the rotation of your spine.
 Research shows that your Cobb Angle (measured by an x-ray) and axial vertebral rotation (measured by a scoliometer) are positively correlated [1].
 Most scoliometers are made of plastic, easily breakable and forgettable.
 (I’ve certainly left mine at home before on accident so I don’t have it when working with a client.)
 You can purchase a scoliometer from a medical supply company, or download an app to use on your phone.

-Years ago I wasn’t happy with what was on the market, so I created my own scoliometer app called Scoliometer by Spiral Spine.
-This is what all staff at Spiral Spine Pilates use, and it is updated regularly to ensure it’s the best scoliometer app available.
-It’s a few dollars and is available in both the iPhone and Android app stores.
+Years ago, I created my own scoliometer app called Scoliometer by Spiral Spine.
+It’s a simple, stable scoliometer app that all staff at Spiral Spine utilize daily.
+I’ve spent a load of time and money to ensure it remains the most accurate and accessible scoliometer app on the market.
+It’s a few dollars in both the iPhone and Android app stores.

 Why should I use a scoliometer?